 Director of Integrity Coaching, Viv Grant herself experienced the difficult reality of Headship and the often deep, hidden, inner struggles which can come with school leadership.
 Her story and the personal cost that she had to pay in becoming one of the youngest headteachers in the country to turn around a failing primary school was featured in the Guardian (see below).

-– Stress, workload, accountability, bureaucratic demands, personal and domestic concerns, work life balance and social factors beyond the school gates have a negative accumulative affect on the performance of Headteachers
+– Stress, workload, accountability, work life balance and social factors beyond the school gates have a negative and accumulative effect on the performance of Headteachers

-– A working week of sixty hours plus has become the norm for many school leaders and Headteachers.
+– A working week of 60+ Hours has become the norm for many school leaders and Headteachers.

-As a result many Headteachers are leading their schools without the full complement of support systems that are needed to enable them to overcome the stresses of their roles and maintain their ability to lead and inspire others.
-These are very real and present challenges.
+As a result, many Headteachers are leading their schools without complementary support systems.
+These systems are needed to enable them to overcome the stresses of their roles and maintain their ability to lead and inspire others.

 Many Headteachers are at risk of not fulfilling their potential or leaving the profession early due to ill health, stress or burnout.
-This has to be halted if our children are to flourish and achieve their potential in our schools.
+This has to be stopped if our children are to flourish and achieve their potential.

-In order for our children to achieve their full potential, schools must be places where structures exists that enable Head teachers to achieve their full potential too.
+In order for our children to achieve their full potential, schools must be places where structures exist that enable Headteachers to achieve their full potential too.

-One Headteacher shares her experience of trying to get the support she needed in her role, the challenge of reaching out for help, her struggles getting her governors on board and the impact of coaching when she was finally granted it.
+One Headteacher shares her experience of trying to get the support she needed in her role, the challenge of reaching out for help and her struggles getting her governors on board.

 “I just wish other governors could see the power of coaching (like fortunately mine now have) – as I feel that everybody should have an offer of coaching from their schools.